 But in 1990 I made the conscious decision to part with £1.20 of my hard-earned Saturday job cash for two nights running (yes, that’s right – it was a little over a pound for a cinema ticket back then).
 The first night I saw it was, as with many of my 80s and 90s cinema trips, accompanied by school friends.
 The second time, which was just one night later, ties in with a story I told about going to see (or not, as it turned out) Arachnophobia about a year later (see my Robin Hood: Prince of Thieves entry for that story).
 However, for the TL:DR version – I plucked up the courage to ask a girl called Marina, who I had quietly admired for some time, out on an ill-fated date (we each waited at the wrong place and both thought we’d been stood up).

 This was huge news to me.
-I’ve been asked out three times in my life by a girl.
+In my entire life, I’ve been asked out by a girl a grand total of three times.
 The first was my first ever date with a girl called Julie.
 We went to see The Living Daylights in 1987 (the story of which I told in my piece about The Lost Boys as part of last year’s #80sMC).
-The last was when the girl who is my wife made the first move (due to my being both painfully shy and terrified of rejection).
+The last was when the girl who is now my wife made the first move (due to my being both painfully shy and terrified of rejection).
 Marina asking me to take her to see Ghost was the second.

 Asking me to take her to the cinema to see a popular film.

 Despite having already seen it and already running out of cash, it was a no-brainer.
 Of course, I’d go, I told her and arranged to meet her at the cinema.
 If you read that Robin Hood piece, you’ll already know that this “date” must have gone horribly wrong somehow because almost a year later, I still wasn’t dating Marina.